ljwallick/Memorize-PI/README.md

 - `match_level`: How many digits you want to be correct in a row to determine a(n) added/skipped group
 - `extra_digs`: How many digits you want to add to the end to give a preview to help memorize more

 That's it!
 You can use this tool to test and increase your PI memory.
 I currently have almost 60 digits memorized.
-More than the average persone, for sure.
+More than the average person, for sure.